sumerc/sumerc.github.io/content/posts/deep-dive-into-go-cpu-profiler.md

 # intro

-It is safe to say that Go is one of its kind when it comes to profiling: Go runtime includes powerful and opiniated(!) profilers inside the runtime.
-In other languages like Ruby, Python or Node.js there are some basic profilers and few APIs for writing profilers.
-In Go, however, runtime is pretty generous when it comes to observability tools.
-If you want to learn more about the types of profilers, tracing tools that Go has, I highly recommend Felix Geisendörfer's [The Busy Developer's Guide to Go Profiling, Tracing and Observability](https://github.com/DataDog/go-profiler-notes/blob/main/guide/README.md)
+It is safe to say that Go is one of its kind when it comes to profiling: Go runtime includes powerful and opinionated(!) profilers inside the runtime.
+In other languages like Ruby, Python, or Node.js, the standard library includes profilers or at least a few APIs for writing profilers, but those are very limited in scope compared to what Go offers out of the box.
+In Go, the runtime is pretty generous regarding observability tools.
+If you want to learn more about the types of profilers, and tracing tools that Go has, I highly recommend Felix Geisendörfer's [The Busy Developer's Guide to Go Profiling, Tracing and Observability](https://github.com/DataDog/go-profiler-notes/blob/main/guide/README.md)

 As a curious engineer, I love to dig deep on how things work at a low level and I have always wanted to teach